 Materials and finishes are the core of design that can influence the environment and even the occupants.
 In workplace interior design, materials are like the promoters of design that give meaning to themes and concepts.
 While materials are usually associated with the look of a place, they are, in actual, the influencers of mood, health and productivity in workplaces.
 There are several factors on which designers and architects choose materials in a project.
 And their choices may depend upon availability, cost, aesthetics, maintenance etc. However, one of the top factors is wellness.
 Materials are found in every corner of a workplace.
 Be it the flooring or the artifacts, almost each corner exhibits materiality and finishes that are crucial in workplace design and in employee wellbeing.

-Here’s how a general material and finishes selection occurs in any project
+Here’s how a general material and finishes selection occurs in any workplace office design project

 The process flow in a dark shade is usually followed for material selection; however, while considering material sustainability, there are two important steps (marked in a lighter shade) that must be included.

 But simple as it sounds, the process of material selection, especially choosing the sustainable options, goes through a series of considerations that designers need to strictly follow.
 Although largely depending on the design concept, materials in a workplace design project are also selected based on their impact on the following parameters:

 Materials used for construction and finishes can greatly affect the mood and emotions of the users.
 Besides the functional and visual roles, materials are found to evoke positivity, dullness and even stress among the users.
 This makes the choice of materials so crucial, especially for office interiors that tend to affect many users.
 For example, smooth textures reflect light that makes places look spacious where people feel liberated, whereas the use of rough textures make the place feel cozy and comfortable.